findhit/font-framework/README.md

 ## How does it work?

 You can give a peek on some examples [here](#changeme) to learn how to organize your font.
 If you follow our simple folder/files structure, building the font should be easy as 1,2...3!!
+If you don't like to peek examples, use our skeleton, follow Instalation instructions...

 ## How do i build a font?